 St. Johns County realizes that current housing market conditions present many barriers to affordable housing.
-The County continues to implement policies and strategies to maintain and provide affordable housing inventory for residents.
+The County continues implementing policies and strategies to maintain and provide affordable housing inventory for residents.
+The County is currently in the final stages a Housing Assessment that was conducted through the Affordable Housing dvisory ouncil (AHAC).
+The final presentation is tentatively scheduled to be presented at the end of July 2025.
+The Housing Assessment final report will also be available to review with the ConPlan 2026-2030.